-proton_norm_type = 1 type of primary protons and nuclei normalization new parameter in r603 but not yet used.
+proton_norm_type = 1 type of primary protons and nuclei normalization new parameter in r603, not yet implemented in v54 or v55.
 1 = normalize at solar position as usual in GALPROP.
 This is the default if this parameter is absent.
-0 = no normalization at all (uses arbitrary units for primary source function), 2 = normalize to total proton injection luminosity in particles s^{-1} , 3 = normalize to total proton injection luminosity in erg s^{-1} .
+0 = no normalization at all (uses arbitrary units for primary source function), 2 = normalize to total proton injection luminosity in particles s-1, 3 = normalize to total proton injection luminosity in erg s-1.
 The luminosity is evaluated over the whole Galaxy volume.
-The value of the injection luminosity is specified via proton_norm_flux; typical values 10^{44} particles s^{-1} , 10^{41} erg s^{-1} .
+The value of the injection luminosity is specified via proton_norm_flux; typical values 10^{44} particles s-1, 10^{41} erg s-1.